c2os5/os5/README.md

 However, we try to extend xv6 to os5 for teach & use.

-os5 include the following API not supported by xv6.
+os5 add the following features to xv6.

 1. net -- socket/tcp/ip.
     * https://blog.mky.moe/mit6828/10-lab10/